jacekjursza/CodeHem/docs/Developer-Guide.md

 This comprehensive guide explains how to extend CodeHem, use its APIs, and develop language plugins.

+See also for end users of the Python library: [docs/codehem-sdk-user.md](./codehem-sdk-user.md).

 ## Table of Contents
 1. [Core API Reference](#core-api-reference)
 2. [Plugin Development](#plugin-development)